UoM-maul1609/adiabatic-parcel-model/README.md

 ## Folder structure <a name="Folder-Structure"></a>

 The repository structure is now discussed.
-Most numerical functions are in netlib and nr directories.
+Most numerical functions are in the osnf directory.

 There are also two extra *.f90 files: main.f90, which contains the main program; and adiabatic.f90, which contains a module with helper functions.